Skull & Bones: Release Date, Trailers, Gameplay, And More

 The Skull & Bones game may not even be out yet, but that hasn't stopped Ubisoft from making future plans for the world of Skull & Bones, because an upcoming TV show based on the game is in the works.
 In an exclusive interview with Hollywood Reporter, Ubisoft's director of development for television, Danielle Kreinik, revealed that the game developer was teaming up with Atlas Entertainment to produce the show.

 Not much about the TV show has been revealed, but that's understandable given that the game hasn't even been released yet.
 However, what we do know is that it will be a "female-driven" series with Kreinik, Jason Altman, Andy Horwitz, Richard Suckle, and Amanda Segel set as executive producers.
 Segel is also slated to be a writer on the show.

 Skull & Bones Platforms

-Skull And Bones may seem like a fair old way away.
-However, at least this means fans will have plenty of time to save up their pieces of eight to buy it.
-For now, "Alexa, play He's A Pirate", because us landlubbers are going to use this time to get our sea legs ready and sharpen our cutlass to take on the perils of the seven seas.
+Skull & Bones might only be right around the corner, but for now, "Alexa, play He's A Pirate", because us landlubbers are going to use this time to get our sea legs ready and sharpen our cutlass to take on the perils of the seven seas.
 Or, maybe, just stay home and keep an eye out for any updates from Ubisoft.

 Unless you want to walk the plank, make sure to keep your eyes peeled on GGRecon for all the latest updates about Skull & Bones.